-Day 11, 19th Oct, Manari Ranch and transfer to Wichabai: Today well focus our attention on two birds with exceedingly restricted ranges, the Hoary-throated Spinetail and the Rio Branco Antbird.
+Day 3, 26th Oct, Manari Ranch and Surrounding: Today well focus our attention on two birds with exceedingly restricted ranges, the Hoary-throated Spinetail and the Rio Branco Antbird.
 Both species are only found in gallery forest along the Rio Branco River and other main tributaries, all of which ultimately flow into the Amazon.
-Recent agricultural pressures have seriously reduced the amount of available habitat for these birds, and as a result the Spinetail is now classified as endangered, with the there is good news surrounding the faith of both species.
-The South Rupununi Conservation Society received funding from National Geographic in 2021, which would be use to carry out several bird surveys and research within the gallery forest along the Iring river and other surrounding habitats where the Rio-Branco Antbird and Hoary-throated Spinetail is found.
+Recent agricultural pressures have seriously reduced the amount of available habitat for these birds, and as a result the Spinetail is now classified as endangered, with the

+Antbird treated as near-threaten.
+In addition, there is good news surrounding the faith of both species.
+The South Rupununi Conservation Society received funding from National Geographic in 2021, which would be use to carry out several bird surveys and research within the gallery forest along the Ireng river and other surrounding habitats where the Rio-Branco Antbird and Hoary-throated Spinetail is found.
 The ultimate goal is for this area to become a new KBA or IBA area.
 In order to reach suitable habitat for these birds, we will travel via 4×4 through the open Savannah.